 Internet2 Community Anchor Program

 All the power of the Internet2 community—delivered to community anchor institutions across the country.
-The Internet2 Community Anchor Program unites state and R&E networks, K-12 schools, public libraries, colleges and universities, museums, and other cultural and historic organizations—our nation's community anchor institutions—to explore how advanced broadband capabilities can serve formal and information learning, for everyone, no matter where they're located.
+The Internet2 Community Anchor Program unites state and R&E networks, K-12 schools, public libraries, colleges and universities, health care facilities, museums, and other cultural and historic organizations—our nation's community anchor institutions—to explore how advanced broadband capabilities can serve formal and information learning, for everyone, no matter where they're located.

 Each year, the Presidential Primary Sources Project (PPSP) offers K-12 schools and public libraries a series of free 45-minute interactive videoconference programs full of primary source documents and engaging presenters.
 Students from across the country can interact with each other, Park Rangers and presidential historians from around the country.
 It’s time to get involved!

 “It’s not just about answering questions faster.
 It’s about answering questions we could not have answered before.”